So you’re trying to figure out what to do after standardized testing.

 Continue doing this with other rules/procedures: organizing centers, eating in the cafeteria, playing fairly on the playground, etc.

 NOTE: It make take a few days to take all of these photos since it’s best to take them in the proper settings.

 After you’ve taken all photos, organize images into a PowerPoint, Google Presentation, and/or print them.

-The following school year, present the PowerPoint to your new students, and create an anchor chart with them using the appropriate/inappropriate action images.
+The following school year, present the PowerPoint to your new students, and create an anchor chart with learners, placing and labeling the appropriate and inappropriate action images.

 Students are more likely to focus on the information because the kids demonstrating the actions are actual kids from their school.

 And what’s cool is that they’ll get to do the same activity at the end of the school year for the new kids moving up to their grade level.